ESG Data

 • Six applicable Group companies in Japan: Oji Holdings, Oji Nepia, Oji Imaging Media, Oji Paper, Oji Management Office, and Oji Clean Mate

-• Eighty-one companies in Japan: Eighty-one companies in Japan that have at least 43.5 employees and are required to hire at least one person with disabilities under the FY2023 statutory employment rate of 2.3% (including the six applicable Group companies)
+• Eighty-three companies in Japan: Eighty-three companies in Japan that have at least 43.5 employees and are required to hire at least one person with disabilities under the FY2023 statutory employment rate of 2.3% (including the six applicable Group companies)

 Employment rate of people with disabilities (actual employment rate) = Number of regular workers with physical or intellectual impairments or with mental illness ÷ Number of all regular workers (Workers with short working hours are counted as 0.5 workers and persons with severe disabilities are counted as two persons)